Market intelligence for international student recruitment from ICEF

 • A new report on Colombia provides a great reminder that successful student recruitment depends on human connection

-• Family is paramount for Colombians, and reflecting this cultural characteristic into marketing campaigns and on-the-ground outreach is crucial
+• Family is paramount for Colombians, and reflecting this cultural characteristic in marketing campaigns and on-the-ground outreach is crucial

 • Agents are responsible for 6 in 10 study abroad placements for Colombians, making them even more central to recruitment than in Brazil and Mexico

-Understanding this context is important for institutions establishing a presence in this increasingly competitive student sending market.
-There are now about 75,000 Colombians studying overseas, and it is now common for up to 80 foreign universities and schools to be at education fairs in the country promoting their programmes.
+Understanding this context is important for institutions establishing a presence in Colombia, where competition for students is intensifying.
+There are now about 75,000 Colombians studying overseas, and it is now common for up to 80 foreign universities and schools to be at Colombian education fairs promoting their programmes.

 Rafael Minauro, senior partner manager at EdCo LATAM, notes: